stripe-archive/mongoriver/UPGRADING.md

 ## Outline

 This version adds support for tailing TokuMX, which uses a different oplog format from Mongo, separating the concepts of time and ordering of oplog entries.
-This sadly breaks most applications currently using mongoriver and will require invasive changes to persistant tailers.
+This sadly breaks most applications currently using mongoriver and will require invasive changes to persistent tailers.

 More specifically - TokuMX uses `BSON::Binary` instead of `BSON::Timestamp` for keeping track of the database oplog position.